Mizuno Neo Vista Running Shoe Review

 Our Verdict

-The Mizuno Neo Vista is decent for marathon racing.
+The Mizuno Neo Vista makes for quite a good option for marathon racing.
 It provides excellent cushioning and very good lateral stability, which is beneficial for long runs where comfort and foot protection matter.
 However, it suffers from mediocre energy return and an average weight profile, which could limit efficiency over extended distances, making it less ideal for competitive marathoners looking for optimal responsiveness and speed.

 Pros